nir-mo/nir-mo.github.io/_posts/2023-07-25-Cracking-Complexity.markdown

     This program is an implementation of an International Obfuscated C Code Contest (IOCCC) challenge from 2013.
 It reads an input string from the keyboard and prints out a series of characters based on the input string.

-This recognition reveals a significant clue that ChatGPT was indeed trained on data encompassing obfuscated entries, making it familiar with the complexities and patterns of the IOCCC codebase.
+This recognition reveals a significant clue that ChatGPT was indeed trained on some of IOCCC entries, so it's making ChatGPT familiar with those obfuscated programs.

 Another compelling case study is the examination of `westley/1988` a relatively short and deterministic program that calculates Pi.